Akilankm/Hadoop-Installation/README.md

 ```
 -----------------------------------------------------------------------------------------------------------------------------
 ## Edit the hdfs-site.xml file
+The properties in the hdfs-site.xml file govern the location for storing node metadata, fsimage file, and edit log file.
+Configure the file by defining the NameNode and DataNode storage directories.

+Additionally, the default dfs.replication value of 3 needs to be changed to 1 to match the single node setup.
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/hdfs-site.xml
 ```
 Open the file and add the following lines to the file.
-Replace `akilankm` with your `username`.
+Replace **akilankm** with the your **username**.
 ```bash
 <configuration>
 <property>